ecell/ecell4_base/docs/index.md

 ## What is E-Cell System?

-E-Cell System, a software platform for modeling, simulation and analysis of complex, heterogeneous and multi-scale systems like the cell.
+E-Cell System is a software platform for modeling, simulation and analysis of complex, heterogeneous and multi-scale systems like the cell.

 E-Cell4 is a free and open-source software licensed under the GNU General Public License version 2.

 The source code is available on [GitHub](https://github.com/ecell/ecell4).

+For installation instructions, please see [Installation](installation.md).
-See [Installation](installation.md) for how to install E-Cell4.
-Linux, Windows and Mac OSX are supported.
+E-Cell4 runs on Ubuntu Linux, Windows and Mac OSX.

 ## 4.0.0 (the release date[WRITEME] 2015)